 Posted by: Emilie | OCT-31-2020

 Technologies emerge as a kind of magic, representing in one the actual novel capabilities they offer, and the additional capabilities implied by a fantasy of what kind of social life and experience their broad adoption could bring about.
 Fusing the two is usually the job of marketing and industry, but can also be put into practice by a whole range of users and enthusiasts.
 Claims about the commercial opportunities and convenience the internet offered were simultaneous to early adopters of internet connections staking out cyberspace as a site of limitless potential, where any information could be accessed and the users could take on new identities and roles.
-In practice, as the internet became banal and ubiquitous, it made of lot of things more expensive and less convenient, and became a site where the free flows of information and individual experimentation are increasingly locked down and scrutinized.
+In practice, as the internet became banal and ubiquitous, it made a lot of things more expensive and less convenient, and became a site where the free flows of information and individual experimentation are increasingly locked down and scrutinized.
 I can see this process clearly because it mostly happened over the course of my life, from the weird and wonderful information and spaces I could access (after my dad faxed in the Neopets parental permission form, of course), to the grim top-down uniformity and mismanagement of social media platforms and the struggle of finding a word processor or photo editing program I don't have to pay a monthly subscription for.

 A fantasy turned banality that has been thoroughly naturalized before I was even born is the car.